mehr-schulferien-de/www.mehr-schulferien.de/README.md

-# MehrSchulferien
+# mehr-schulferien.de

-This project is the 2020 version of https://www.mehr-schulferien.de It is a webpage which displays school vacation and public holidays in Germany.
+This project is the 2020 version of https://www.mehr-schulferien.de

+The webpage provides information about school vacations and public holidays in Germany.

 ## Data structure